egor-demidov/libgran/README.md

 The choice of which force models to use is made statically and the list of force models is provided in template arguments to the force functor container.
 It is a good practice to create aliases to the force models and the force container types that will be used in the simulation at the start of the driver program to improve code readability later on.
-For example, the code snippet below creates an alias to a force functor container with a frictional contact force model and Van der Walls attraction force model called `binary_force_container_t`:
+For example, the code snippet below creates an alias to a force functor container with a frictional contact force model and Van der Waals attraction force model called `binary_force_container_t`:
 ```c++
 #include <Eigen/Eigen>